buildinamsterdam/lint/README.md

 - [import/first](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/first.md) - Makes sure all imports are at the top of the file.
 - [import/newline-after-import](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/newline-after-import.md) - Makes sure there’s a newline after the imports.
 - [import/no-duplicates](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/no-duplicates.md) - Merges import statements from the same file.

+### Quotes

+We enforce the use of "double quotes" when possible.
+We defined this with the intent of it being applied as a auto-fixable rule to enforce consistency with [prettier](https://prettier.io/docs/en/rationale.html#strings).

 ## Stylelint